mkdirlove/JSFBLIKER/README.md

 How to Like or Comment From Facebook Fan Page Automatically:
 ========================================================
-  - First Purchase your Activation Code by contacting Me on Facebook or [through Email](mailto:ziaurr3hman@hotmail.com)
-  - Click on Setting, Then Click on <b>Activate Script For Liking/Comments From Page </b>.
-Enter Activation Key, Enter Your Facebook Page ID, then Check <b>Like and Comments From Your Page</b> checkBox...
+  - Click on Setting, Enter Your Facebook Page ID, then Check <b>Like and Comments From Your Page</b> checkbox...
   - Script will only Like OR Comment On Behalf of your Page to Other Facebook Pages...
 It will not Like OR Comment to your Friends OR Groups Posts if this Feature is enabled...
 If you want So, uncheck <b>Like and Comments From Your Page</b> checkBox...
   - If you want to Like Or Comment From your Profile then uncheck <b>Like and Comments From Your Page</b> checkBox...